scikit-learn/sklearn-pypi-package/README.md

 # Brownout schedule

-The following table shows the dates and time window, where an exception will be raised if you attempt to install the `sklearn` package from PyPI.
+The following table shows the dates and time windows, where an exception will be raised if you attempt to install the `sklearn` package from PyPI.

 | Dates                                 | Window(s)                      |